Bridging Loan vs Mortgage: Which Is the Right Choice for You?

 • Mortgages will have early-repayment charges as they are designed to be repaid over a long term, with calculated interest rates factored into a longer repayment period.

-• Bridge loans, are supposed to be repaid over a short-term period, typically 12 months.
-But there could also be a certain level of flexibility, depending on your lender and the type of bridging loan you have.
+• Bridge loans are supposed to be repaid over a short-term period, typically 12 months.
+However, depending on your lender and the type of bridging loan you have, there could also be a certain level of flexibility.

-• When it comes to interest, a borrower has the option to repay in a lump sum – either at the start of the term (retained interest) or at the end (rolled-up interest).
-Or they may even be able to pay interest as a monthly mortgage payment, in a similar manner to a mortgage.
+• When it comes to interest, a borrower has the option to repay in a lump sum - either at the start of the term (retained interest) or at the end (rolled-up interest).
+They may even be able to pay interest as a monthly mortgage payment, similar to a mortgage.

-Ultimately, the principal amount must be repaid by the end of the term and the means by which a borrower repays this amount is through their exit strategy, i.e. the sale of the property or refinancing.
+Ultimately, the principal must be repaid by the end of the term, and a borrower repays this amount through their exit strategy, i.e., the sale of the property or refinancing.

 If you are looking for more flexible options, a bridging loan broker can negotiate on your behalf and assess your circumstances to find the best option for you.